 - Leave a Legacy or Express Yourself.
 We want to be remembered as someone of value and that our time here on this planet mattered.
-So many people feel that sharing their stories, insights or art with the world is a way to keep their memories alive, even after their death.
+So many people feel that sharing their stories, insights, or art with the world is a way to keep their memories alive, even after their death.
 In itself, this is not a bad thing.
 The problem comes in when people confuse their life value with the value of their written work in the marketplace.
 Just sharing your thoughts or story isn't enough.
 Your work must have a purpose for your audience.
 We'll talk more about this under Question #2 below.

 - Create an Income Stream or Career.
 As with leaving a legacy, this is not a bad goal.
-Sadly, it can be a tough to achieve goal due to high competition in the age of the Internet and economic realities.
+Sadly, it can be tough to achieve a goal due to high competition in the age of the Internet and economic realities.
 If this is your goal, you need to become a businessperson and marketer, in addition to a writer, to be successful.

 - Promote a Business or Yourself.
 A more realistic goal than hoping to make a decent living from writing is to write a book that helps you make a living.
-These types of books are written to showcase your expertise, experience and personality in a way that will draw sales leads and other opportunities to you.
-However, this opportunity is usually only available to people who are self employed or own their own business.
-(See Question #4 below for issues that may prevent you from self publishing.)
+These types of books are written to showcase your expertise, experience, and personality in a way that will draw sales leads and other opportunities to you.
+However, this opportunity is usually only available to people who are self-employed or own their own business.
+(See Question #4 below for issues that may prevent you from self-publishing.)

 - Provide Customer Service.
 A subset of books that are written to promote a business are books that help a business serve its customers.
 For example, a consultant may wish to publish a training workbook for her workshop attendees.